 installing the Copper.
 Copper Roofing needs only a Rosin

-Slip Sheet under it.
+Slip Sheet under it, but it needs to be isolated from acidic underlayments.
 If the roofer wants to install an

 asphalt paper under the metal to give another barrier for